Benson-Genomics-Lab/IRF/README.md

 `./irf.exe yeast1.fa 2 3 5 80 10 20 100000 1000000 -d -ngs`
 should produce full output with 198 repeats

-**Tried changing compile instruction was -m64 on mac, but test produced segmentqation fault.
-May be due to too using too much memory, however, even when reducing the maxlength and maxloop options, got segmentation fault.
-Need to test on linux macine with more memory.**
+**Tried changing compile instruction to -m64 on mac, but test produced segmentation fault.
+May be due to using too much memory, however, even when reducing the maxlength and maxloop options, got segmentation fault.
+Need to test on linux machine with more memory.**